ciscoheat/eslint-plugin-dci-lint/README.md

 These rules are optional, but only turn them off if you have a good reason.

 - `dci-lint/immutable-roles` - Prevents reassigning of Roles.
 Can be turned off if you don't assign Roles directly in the Context parameters, instead binding (assigning) them elsewhere in the Context.
 - `dci-lint/uppercase-roles` - Roles must be uppercased.
 Can be turned off if you think it looks horrendous, but it's rather useful to quickly identify Roles, like in a movie script.
+Try it first. :)

+## Tutorials

+Will soon follow.
+In the meantime, dive into [fulloo.info](https://fulloo.info/) and its extensive documentation.
+The [trygve manual](https://fulloo.info/Documents/trygve/trygve1.html) is a worthwhile read for any programmer regardless of skill level.

+## Comments, ideas, issues

+Are best expressed as a Github issue [here](https://github.com/ciscoheat/eslint-plugin-dci-lint/issues)!

+As always, a big thanks to Trygve Reenskaug and James Coplien for inventing and continously improving on DCI over the years.